Guided Heart of Morocco Bike and Hike Tour

 After the tour, we part ways, taking with us unforgettable memories of this incredible journey.

 Fez has an international airport with connectivity to other Moroccan cities and some European capitals.
-A group transfer to the airport is included.
+You can ask your hotel to arrange a cab to the airport.

 Ready to plan your adventure?
 Download a print-ready detailed itinerary.